House tours offered at the following times:

 Admission to The Grove Museum is free.

-Tours for groups of ten (10) or more are available at $1.00 per guest.
-Please contact TheGrove@dos.myflorida.com in advance for group tour arrangements.
+Prearranged tours for groups of ten (10) or more are available at $1.00 per guest.
+Please contact TheGrove@dos.myflorida.com in advance to make group tour arrangements.

 The grounds of The Grove Museum are open Wednesday to Saturday from 10:00 a.m. to 4:00 p.m.